-• First, by using agreed amounts of excess cash flow from the operations of Wynn Las Vegas and any equity contributions from Wynn Resorts;

-- Second, by using any proceeds from the First Mortgage Notes (including any additional First Mortgage Notes that may be issued in the future), and the proceeds of borrowings under the Wynn Las Vegas credit facilities, until exhaustion of the First Mortgage Notes proceeds, with amounts funded 66.67% from notes proceeds and 33.33% from the Wynn Las Vegas Credit Facilities; - · Third, by using proceeds of additional borrowings under the Wynn Las Vegas Credit Facilities and; - Fourth, by using the funds from the completion guarantee deposit account.
+- First, by using agreed amounts of excess cash flow from the operations of Wynn Las Vegas and the remaining proceeds from the \$400 million addition to the First Mortgage Notes completed in November 2007; - · Second, by using the proceeds of borrowings under the Wynn Las Vegas Credit Facilities; and, - Third, by using the funds from the completion guarantee deposit account.

-In the third quarter of 2005, we began to make certain enhancements and refinements to Wynn Las Vegas.
+In response to our evaluation of Wynn Las Vegas and the reactions of our guests, we continue to make certain enhancements and refinements to the property.
 As a result, we have incurred and will continue to incur capital expenditures relating to these enhancements and refinements.
-Under the terms of the Wynn Las Vegas credit facilities, we were permitted to make up to \$100 million of capital expenditures in 2006, of which we have expended approximately \$52.8 million.
-For 2007, we will be permitted to spend \$172.2 million including \$47.2 million which is carried forward from 2006.
-The spending limit will be increased to the extent funds are contributed to Wynn Las Vegas by Wynn Resorts, Limited.
+Under the terms of the Wynn Las Vegas Credit Facilities, we were permitted to make up to \$172.2 million of capital expenditures in 2007, of which we expended approximately \$60.1 million.
+For 2008, the limit under the Wynn Las Vegas Credit Facilities is \$272.1 million.
+The spending limit may be increased to the extent funds are contributed to Wynn Las Vegas by Wynn Resorts, Limited.